 Sir Nicholas Serota, Chairman of Arts Council England and former head of Tate Modern, 2017.

-Miroslaw has exhibited in leading galleries throughout the world, including the Turbine Hall in the Tate Modern, the Venice Biennale and more recently in Tokyo and Berlin.
+Miroslaw Balka has exhibited in leading galleries throughout the world, including the Turbine Hall in Tate Modern, London, The Venice Biennale and most recently in Tokyo and Berlin.

-We first met Miroslaw in 2015 when he came on a site visit to Windermere and the Lake District in preparation for a small installation in our main gallery exhibiting ‘From Auschwitz to Ambleside”.
-Since then, we have had the pleasure of visiting Miroslaw’s studios in Warsaw and in his home town of Otwock.
-Together with Miroslaw, we visited Treblinka where many of the families of the Jewish children who stayed in the Lake District in 1945, perished.
+We first met Miroslaw in 2015 when he came on a site visit to Windermere and the Lake District in preparation for a small installation in our main gallery.
+Since then, we have had the pleasure of visiting Miroslaw’s studios in Warsaw and in his home town of Otwock, Poland.
+With him we visited Treblinka, where many of the families of the Jewish children who stayed in the Lake District in 1945, perished.
 This was an incredible journey to make with him.

 Miroslaw lives and works in Otwock, Poland, a town that, before World War 2, had a very large Jewish population and his work remains rooted in the place of his birth.
 He deals with both personal and collective memories, especially in relation to his Catholic upbringing and the collective experience of Poland’s fractured history.